karldreher/fmlint/README.md

 ### Why is this helpful?
 Tools like Hugo can make static websites very easy to implement, especially with healthy theme support and extensibility.

-A part of what makes Hugo work well is the metadata, known as *front matter*, of the content.
+A part of what makes static site generators (SSGs) work well is the metadata, known as *front matter*, of the content.

 While front matter is mostly open-ended, there do exist subtle failure modes of this metadata.
 The purpose of this tool is to provide some *opinionated* guidance to avoid encountering those failures.